-While us feeble humans are dressed in four layers of clothing before we even get out of bed, chickens will be up and positively happy while the mercury slides ever downward.
+While we feeble humans are dressed in four layers of clothing before we even get out of bed, chickens will be up and positively happy while the mercury slides ever downward.

-A chickens’ core temperature normal runs between 105-107°F; a baby chicks’ temperature is slightly lower at 103.5°F. It will rise as the chick matures until it reaches adult levels.
-As you see, they are ‘hot stuff’ to start with; their metabolism is much different to ours.
+A chickens’ core temperature normally runs between 105-107°F; a baby chicks’ temperature is slightly lower at 103.5°F. It will rise as the chick matures until it reaches adult levels.
+As you see, they are ‘hot stuff’ to start with; their metabolism is much different from ours.

 In the coop overnight, it has been estimated that each hen puts out the warmth of a 10w light bulb, so they do generate a small but consistent amount of heat for themselves.

-If you give them a small amount of scratch grains or cracked corn before bedtime, they will generate a little more warmth from processing the grains during the night.
+If you give them a small number of scratch grains or cracked corn before bedtime, they will generate a little more warmth from processing the grains during the night.

-The coop needs to be draft proof and well ventilated.
-Chickens need to be able to get out of drafty areas as the draft will compromise their ability to keep warm.
-If you need further advice read our winter care guide.
+The coop needs to be draft-proof and well ventilated.
+Chickens need to get out of drafty areas as the draft will compromise their ability to keep warm.
+If you need further advice, read our winter care guide.

 Ventilation in the coop is also essential.

 To judge when you should heat the coop, you need to watch your chickens.
-If they seem content to go about their business normally, have no signs of frostbite and are socializing with each other, they are doing fine.
+If they seem content to go about their business normally, have no signs of frostbite, and socialize with each other, they are doing fine.

-Frizzles and Silkies have a really hard time staying warm with those funky feathers.
-The feathers do not sit against the skin so the insulation factor is severely compromised for them.
+Frizzles and Silkies have a tough time staying warm with those funky feathers.
+The feathers do not sit against the skin, so the insulation factor is severely compromised for them.